andrejbauer/mathematics-and-computation/_posts/2006-03-27-sometimes-all-functions-are-continuous.md

 #### Type II Computability

-Very likely &#8220;Type 2 Computability&#8221; experts are lurking around.
+Very likely “Type 2 Computability” experts are lurking around.
 This comment is for them.
 In Type 2 Computability we do not work with a programming language but directly with (Type 2) Turing machines.
 There is a well-known proof that in this setting the modulus of continuity $m$ is computable.
 The proof uses the fact that functions $B \to \lbrace 0,1 \rbrace$ are represented in such a way that the value of $m(f)(x)$ can be read off the tape directly.

 Type II Turing machines are not special.
 They _are_ just another programming language in disguise.
 In comparison with pure functional programming, a Type II Turing machine can do the following special thing: it can do a thing for a while, and if it takes too long, it just stops doing it and does something else instead.
 The programming feature that this corresponds to is _timeout_, which works as follows: $\mathtt{timeout}\, k\, x\, y$ evaluates $x$ for at most $k$ steps.
 If $x$ evaluates successfully within $k$ steps, its value is returned.
 If the evaluation of $x$ is interrupted, $y$ is evaluated instead.
-I have heard John Longley claim that Type II Turing machines are equivalent to PCF+timeout+catch (where &#8220;catch&#8221; is a form of local exceptions), but I think the question was never settled.
+I have heard John Longley claim that Type II Turing machines are equivalent to PCF+timeout+catch (where “catch” is a form of local exceptions), but I think the question was never settled.
 It would be interesting to know, because then we could replace arguments using Turing machines with source code written in ML+timeout+catch.

 #### Is there a lesson?

-The lesson is for those &#8220;experts&#8221; who &#8220;know&#8221; that all reasonable models of computation are equivalent to Turing machines.
+The lesson is for those “experts” who “know” that all reasonable models of computation are equivalent to Turing machines.
 This is true if one looks just at functions from $\mathbb{N}$ to $\mathbb{N}$.
 However, at higher types, such as the type of our function $m$, questions of representation become important, and it does matter which model of computation is used.